 14. Umbrella – Rain.
 It happens.
 Have an umbrella in your trunk for when the inevitable shift in weather happens.

 15. Blanket – A cozy blanket is great when you’re doing a long day of driving, and passengers might want to take a car nap.
 We have a soft spot for sherpas and think they’re the best napping blankets.

 16. Travel Pillow – To go with your cozy blanket, bringing a travel pillow can help to alleviate sore necks.
 Bring your own pillows from home or buy a specially made travel pillow.
 The BCOZZY travel pillow is great for kids, and this one here is great for adults.

 18. Cozy Clothes – Along with comfortable shoes, we always wear clothes we can easily move around in and have breathability.
 Elastic is your friend on a long car ride.
 Our driving outfits are always a pair of joggers and a soft top.
-This is my go-to outfit because it’s basically cute pajamas disguised as everyday clothes.
+These joggers from Amazon are my go-to driving pants.
+They’re basically cozy pants that can pass as regular clothes.

 19. Garbage Bags – You’ll want to have a designated bag to put your trash into.
 Old grocery or produce bags are what we bring on the road.

 20. First Aid Kit – Having a kit ready for any events that arise on your road trip is always a good idea.
 You can buy a pre-made kit or make your own.
 We always have bandaids, antibacterial ointment, ibuprofen, Dramamine, bug spray, itch cream for bug bites, and gauze pads for our basic first aid kit.